soreshin/kubernetes-the-hard-way-yandex-cloud/docs/08-bootstrapping-kubernetes-controllers.md

 ## The Kubernetes Frontend Load Balancer

-In this section you will provision an external load balancer to front the Kubernetes API Servers.
+In this section you will adjust a network load balancer created in [Provisioning Compute Resources](03-compute-resources.md) to front the Kubernetes API Servers.
 The `kubernetes-the-hard-way` static IP address will be attached to the resulting load balancer.

 > The compute instances created in this tutorial will not have permission to complete this section. **Run the following commands from the same machine used to create the compute instances**.